prismv/DB48X-on-DM42/doc/calc-help/constants.md

 ```rpl
     12 SIG  MC12='CONVERT(12*ⒸMu;1_kg/mol)'
 ```
-Due to its expression, the relative uncertainty of the molar mass is the same as the one of the molar mass `Mu`:
+Due to its expression, the relative uncertainty of the molar mass of carbon-12 is the same as the one of the molar mass `Mu`:
 ```rpl
     12 SIG  UsMC12='→NUM(CONVERT(ROUND(UBASE(ⒸUrMC12*ⒸMC12);-2);1_kg/mol))'  UrMC12='ⒸUrMu'
 ```